bbauska/LFS173x/README.md

 plain old public key string to be handled in the same way as any other DID.

-## Lab: Aries and Universal DID Resolvers {#lab-aries-and-universal-did-resolvers .unnumbered}
+## Lab: Aries and Universal DID Resolvers

 Enough on DID resolution, let\'s try some hands-on resolving.